Privacy Policy

 offers may be relevant for you (we call this marketing).

-You will receive marketing communications from us if you have requested information from us or made a booking with us and you have not opted out of receiving that marketing.
+You will receive marketing communications from us (and where permitted under applicable law, subject to your right to object at any time) if you have requested information from us or made a booking with us and you have not opted out of receiving that marketing.

 Third-party marketing